 The only other example of his work in this area is Gallanach near Oban, which was build in 1817, but which was extensively altered and added to at the beginning of this century.

 Ardanaiseig is a Grade II listed house.
-The exterior remains virtually unchanged but parts of the interior were altered by the Ainsworth family and of course the conversion of the house to a hotel has inevitably involved further alterations recently.
+The exterior remains virtually unchanged but parts of the interior were altered by the Ainsworth family and of course the conversion of the house to an exclusive use venue has inevitably involved further alterations recently.

 Every effort has been made to keep these changes to a minimum and to preserve the atmosphere of a private house.